Nabemono: Oden Hot Pot Recipe using S&B Oden no Moto

-There are a variety of winter hot pot dishes in Japan.
-In fact, during the cold wither season, Japanese like to eat those hot pot dishes to warm up the body from the inside.
+During cold months of the year, Japanese people like to eat those dishes to warm the body from the inside.

-Making Instructions (4 servings)
+Cooking Instructions (4 servings)